khannasahab/beautiful-jekyll/hireme.md

 {: .box-bordered}
 **Why am I a good candidate?**
 <br/><br/>
  I have always been an Engineer with users in the center of all solutions I have architected or programmed.
 I love to see ideas shaping into a real product.
-I believe not every idea you have will form into feature and ideas come from all the places.
 I believe in Data-driven development and user-centric teams.
 <br/>
 I am good at having a sound communication with designers and developers which is a crucial aspect of any software development.
 <br/><br/>
 **Track Record**
 <br/><br/>
 I have tried 3 start-ups of my own.
 2 of them were app based.
-One was selected in FB start-up with 5k downloads and other is an ongoing app with more than 110k+ downloads and decent revenue.
-I am responsible for developing Android app, product management, prioritizing ideas, engaging users, user-review replies and managing freelancer team I have.
+One was selected in FB start-up with 5k downloads and other is a side project I did with more than 110k+ downloads.
+I was responsible for developing Android app, product management, prioritizing ideas, engaging users, user-review replies and managing freelancer team I had.
 In short, a lean startup.
-I consider tech as a tool to achieve your vision and we should be flexible in using another tool if it is more appropriate.

 {: .box-bordered}
 **Education**
 <br/><br/>
-I did Masters in Computers Science from Kurukshetra University and Bachelor in computer applications from Kurukshetra University.
+Masters in Computers Science from Kurukshetra University and Bachelor in computer applications from Kurukshetra University.

 ### Below are couple of projects I worked in.

 {: .box-bordered}
-***HueHello (Founder)***
+***SmartLightApps (Side Project)***
 *July 2018 - Present*
 <br/><br/>
-This is one of the side projects I did worth showing.
-A smart app for smart lights with more than 100k downloads and 4.5 rating.
-For more details check [*HueHello*](https://huehello.com).
-I am responsible for product roadmap, User interaction, Android development and managing freelancers.
-Basically A lean startup.
+I really like IOT and lights in general.
+Worked on a side project to combine all smart lights under one umbrella and thought to develop apps for all.
+We started with Philips hue because of familiarity with the system.
+Our Philips app is named HueHello and it got 120k downloads till date.
+We aim to develop apps for all smart lights using same core.<br/><br/> [Website: smartlightapps.com](http://smartlightapps.com)

 {: .box-bordered}
 **Philips Hue**